chunmusic/Rust_Percentage_Segmentation_Yolact-Edge/README.md

-# Rust Percentage Instance Segmentation (Mask-RCNN)
+# Rust Percentage Instance Segmentation (Yolact-Edge)

 - This repository is created to calculate rust percentage with instance segmentation.